-The Friends of Myall Creek seek to raise awareness of the Myall Creek Massacre to assist in the journey of reconciliation between Indigenous and non Indigenous Australians.
-Our firm belief is that a vital step in this journey is gaining a knowledge and understanding of the truth of our shared history.
+The Friends of Myall Creek raise awareness of the Myall Creek Massacre, to understand better the truth of our shared history.

-The Myall Creek Massacre was only one of the countless massacres of the Frontier Wars right across Australia, from the earliest days of British settlement well into the twentieth century.
-Myall Creek was the only time those responsible were arrested, charged and hung for the crime.
-Thoroughly investigated and documented in court records, it is irrefutable evidence of not just this massacre but also just how commonplace such massacres were.
+Though only one of the many massacres of the Frontier Wars, Myall Creek was the only time those responsible were charged and hung, the court records irrefutable evidence of not just this massacre but also how commonplace massacres were.

-A commemorative service is held annually at the site each June long weekend.
+A commemoration is held annually at the site each June long weekend.
 Why not join us?

 Why not set up a Myall Creek Friends group in your area?